| Assessment weight : 40% | Due : Week 13 |

 StockFormatException

-also handles the condition that a data file contains
+exception.
+Method load also handles the condition that a data file contains

-more stock entries than the StockDB
+more stock entries than the StockDB object can hold.
+This is

-done by catching the ArrayIndexOutOfBound
+done by catching the ArrayIndexOutOfBound exception.

-Then, complete the implementation of method highestPriceChange
+Then, complete the implementation of method highestPriceChange.

-That method should return the index of the Stock
+That method should return the index of the Stock item that has

 recorded the largest change, regardless of direction, in price, as kept

-.
-Finally, complete the method avgPctChange
+by the field delta.
+Finally, complete the method avgPctChange.

 That method should return the average percent change in price, as indicated